Kotlin/kotlin-spec/src/kotlin.core/overload-resolution.md

 ### Infix function calls

-In reality, infix function calls are a special case of function calls with an explicit receiver using the left hand operand as this receiver.
+In reality, infix function calls are a special case of function calls with an explicit receiver using the left hand operand as the receiver.

 There is a slight difference though: during the overload candidate set selection the only functions considered for inclusion are the ones with the